Installation with venv

 - Inside that terminal window install the Workbench required modules

-These steps have to be run each time you want to use Islandora Workbench.
+These steps have to be run each time you open a new terminal window to use Islandora Workbench.

 (Open a terminal window)